mdalton21/mdalton21.github.io/_pages/publications.md

 --------
 1. "Memory Matters: Rethinking Structural Breaks in Conflict Time Series", (with Cecilia Cavero)
 2. "Predicting Civilian Electoral Contention".
-3. "A Network Analysis of Perpetrators, Targets, and Clusters of Electoral Violence".
+3. "Mapping the Hidden Structure of Electoral Violence".
 4. "For Better or For Worse?
 Gender Quotas and Electoral Violence".